NatalieMK/LetsEat/README.md

 ## API
-Credit to TheMealDB.com for database and API endpoints Use of developer API key in this project is for non-commercial use
+Credit to TheMealDB.com for database and API endpoints Use of developer API key in this project is for non-commercial use.

 ## Sources
 Though not directly copied, the following sources were used as reference throughout this project: